-(#4614)The A2 subfield shall contain the Address 2 field from the MAC header.
+(#4614) If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame, then the A2 subfield shall contain the MLD MAC Address of the transmitting MLD.
+Otherwise, the A2 subfield shall contain the Address 2 field from the MAC header.

 (#4614)The PN subfield shall contain the packet number, with PN0 in the last octet of the subfield.